End-of-life care: Disparities in end-of-life care

 Not all groups in society have good access to end-of-life care.
 A systematic review conducted in 2021 investigated the end-of-life care experiences of people with severe mental illness, including those with schizophrenia, bipolar disorder, and major depressive disorder.
 The research found that individuals with a severe mental illness were unlikely to receive the most appropriate end-of-life care.
 The review recommended that there needs to be close partnerships and communication between mental health and end-of-life care systems, and these teams need to find ways to support people to die where they choose.
 More training, support, and supervision need to be available for professionals working in end-of-life care; this could also decrease prejudice and stigma against individuals with severe mental illness at the end of life, notably in those who are homeless.
 In addition, studies have shown that minority patients face several additional barriers to receiving quality end-of-life care.
 Minority patients are prevented from accessing care at an equitable rate for a variety of reasons, including individual discrimination from caregivers, cultural insensitivity, racial economic disparities, as well as medical mistrust.
+Many individuals with minority sexual and gender identities also experience disparities throughout illness and end-of-life care.
+One meta-analysis conducted in 2023 reported that LGBTQ+ individuals are disproportionately at greater risk for health issues, and that heteronormative and cisnormative assumptions within healthcare settings can lead to psychosocial or identity-related needs being overlooked.
+Some LGBTQ+ patients reported feeling unsafe talking about their sexual and gender orientation.
+Fear of discrimination and limited social support resources can further reduce access to equitable end-of-life care for these population groups.
 Furthermore, these disparities can be understood through the Social Ecological Model.
 This model discusses how different factors, such as personal, environmental, political, and societal, influence a person's lifestyle.
 The model highlights how the different levels intersect and affect patients' ability to carry out their treatment plan.